mih/Psignifit-3.x/doc-src/WELCOME.rst

 * :doc:`INSTALL_WINDOWS`
 * :doc:`INSTALL_WITHOUT`

-Currently this documentation only describes the installation of the python version of psignifit.
+Currently this documentation only describes the installation of the Python version of psignifit.

 If you are looking for installation instructions for Matlab, see :doc:`INSTALL_MATLAB`.
 Installation instructions for R are going to follow as soon as these toolboxes are ready for use.